Anatoly1010/Atomize/atomize/documentation/digitizer_functions.md

 Example: digitizer_offset('CH0', '1', 'CH1', '50') sets the offset of the CH0 to 1% of
 the input range and the offset of the CH1 to 50% of the input range.
 ```
 This function queries or sets the vertical offset of the digitizer channels.
 If there is no argument the function will return the offset of the both digitizer channels.
 If there is an argument the specified offset (as a percentage of the input range) will be set for the specified channel.
-The value of the offset (range * argument) is ALWAYS substracted from the signal.
+For M4I 4450 X8 the value of the offset (range * argument) is ALWAYS substracted from the signal.
 The step is 1%.
-According to the digitizer documentation, no offset can be used for 1000 mV and 10000 mV range in the ['Buffered' input mode](#digitizer_input_modemode).
+According to the M4I 4450 X8 documentation, no offset can be used for 1000 mV and 10000 mV range in the ['Buffered' input mode](#digitizer_input_modemode).
 Default value is '0' for both channels.<br/>
 ### digitizer_coupling(*coupling)
 ```python3
 digitizer_coupling(*coupling)